wp-plugins/contact-bank/readme.txt

 ### [WordPress Contact Bank - Best Contact Forms Builder](http://tech-banker.com/contact-bank/)

-Contact Bank is a WordPress Plugin designed to create elegant and beautiful contact forms easily and hassle free within few seconds.
+<h4>Contact Bank is a WordPress Plugin designed to create elegant and beautiful contact forms easily and hassle free within few seconds.</h4>

 Contact Bank has become the **Best Plugin** in the world for WordPress sites to display forms.
 It has been designed to provide easiness and simplicity to the end user.
 It is a very simple but fully loaded with 200+ features(**Premium Version**) Plugin.